Trinity Christian School (Sharpsburg, Georgia): History

-In the fall of 1991, Fayette Fellowship (now Trinity Church) began a Christian preschool with the early goals of affordability, excellence, and genuine Christian care in an educational environment that saw each student as “a special gift from God.”
-Through prayer, sacrifice, and perseverance, a ministry to children that would profoundly affect the lives of hundreds of Coweta and Fayette county families started to grow.
+In the fall of 1991, Fayette Fellowship (now Trinity Church) began a Christian preschool.
 By 1994, an elementary school offering kindergarten through third grade was offered.

-Although the school did little advertising, families began sharing with their friends about their satisfaction with a school that offered quality academic instruction with strong Christian values and affordable tuition.
-With Trinity Church's support, oversight, and facilities, TCS continued adding grade levels and hiring competent, committed Christian teachers and staff.

-The present elementary building was constructed and occupied in 1999 to provide necessary classroom space for the rapid growth.
+The present elementary building was constructed and occupied in 1999.
 It quickly reached capacity, leading to the 2004 construction of the Newton Center, a building which included 12 new classrooms, a large gymnasium, fellowship hall/cafeteria, and facilities for the growing music, sports, drama and P.E. programs.
 This expansion also accommodated the first high school class in the fall of 2005.

 In August 2009, grades 8–12 were relocated to the original campus of Crossroads Church to accommodate increased high school growth.
 High school classrooms were housed in the sanctuary building while The Hanger provided space for lunch and P.E. classes.
 Modular units were utilized for special meeting rooms and additional classroom space.

 In August 2012, a new middle school building was completed at TCS’ main campus and now houses 6th–8th grades, which allowed for expanded growth in the elementary school.

-In October 2018, a state-of-the-art high school building was completed and all of our students were combined onto the same campus for the first time in nearly 10 years.

 In 2022, TCS expanded its reach by joining forces with Griffin Christian School in Griffin, GA to form Trinity Christian School Griffin (TCSG).
 Combined with a student enrollment of more than 300 students at TCSG, the total enrollment across both campuses is over 1,900.